sap-tutorials/sap-build-process-automation/tutorials/spa-run-business-process-launchpad/spa-run-business-process-launchpad.md

     <!-- border -->![Go to site](19.png)

-    You will be directed to the Launchpad where the Sales Order Management tile has been created.
+    You will be directed to the **Business Site** where the Sales Order Management tile has been created.

-    You can now trigger the process from the launchpad.
+    You can now trigger the process from the **Business Site**.

 3. Choose **Sales Order Management** tile.

     <!-- border -->![Tile](20.png)

-    > You can also see `MyInbox` and Process Workspace tiles added to the launchpad which can be used by the business users to access the tasks and monitor the processes respectively.
+    > You can also see **My Inbox** and **Process Workspace** tiles added to the **Business Site** which can be used by the business users to access the tasks and monitor the processes respectively.

     You will be redirected to the **Order Approval Request Form**.